What We Do

 Healthy Public Housing Campaign

-Got Green is organizing public housing tenants and fighting for healthy public housing.
-With repairs and retrofits, healthy public housing means better living conditions, protection from severe weather, and less climate pollution.
-With unstoppable tenant power, public housing in Seattle has the potential to be the healthiest housing in our city.
+Currently, Got Green is focused on building tenant power and fighting for healthy public housing.
+Healthy public housing means better living conditions, protection from severe weather, and less climate pollution.
+Public housing in Seattle has the potential to be the healthiest housing in our city.

 Repairs Now!